Design and Technology

 Our children will design and make a range of products throughout their time at St Bede’s Catholic Primary School.
 A good quality finish will be expected in all products and activities will be made appropriate to the age and ability of the child.

-Progress in Design and Technology is demonstrated through regularly reviewing and scrutinising children’s work to ensure that progression of skills is taking place.
-This can be done through:
+Progress in Design and Technology is demonstrated through regularly reviewing and scrutinising children’s work, against our Progression of Skills in Design Technology Document, to ensure that progress and is taking place.
+To do this we:

-- Talking to the children about what they know.
+• Talking to the children about what they know AND where they want to lead their learning next.